Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf("Error: Division by zero\n");
 ```

-The call of `printf` isn't inside the `if` statement, so it’s performed regardless of whether `d` is equal to 0.
+The call of `printf` isn't inside the `if` statement, so it's performed regardless of whether `d` is equal to 0.

 </li>
 <li>